WolfRichie/Demystify-Bonk/README.md

 <a name="requested-todo"></a>
 ### Requested Todo

-- Everything else marked with "todo" is
+- Anything marked with "todo" is
+- Any types marked as "any" or "?"
 - <a href="hot-maps-cache">Hot Maps Cache</a> and <a href="picks">Picks</a> have a missing response table for "maps" aswell

 <a name="modding"></a>